 The State office works closely with the Community Action Partnership of North Dakota (CAPND) on a weekly basis.
-The State attends the CAPND Board meeings on a regular basis to provide updates on the CXBG program and to gather information regarding community action activities and needs.
-The State also attends eligible entities board meetings to provide board trainings as well as to gather feedback from board members.
-The State assisted each of its 7 community action agencies in conducting regional needs assessments in 2017.
-The draft state plan was provided to the CAAs in July, 2019, for distribution to all interested parties.
-Comments and feedback was solicited and the agencies were all invited to attend the public hearing on August 16, 2019.
+The State attends the CAPND Board meetings on a regular basis (at least quarterly, although commonly monthly, and weekly during the first few months of the COVID pandemic) to provide updates on the CSBG program and to gather information regarding community action activities and needs.
+The State also attends eligible entities board meetings, when possible, to provide board training as well as to gather feedback from board members.
+Quarterly virtual board meetings for board members across the state were implemented in the first calendar quarter of 2021 to provide an additional channel of communication.
+The State assisted each of its 7 community action agencies in conducting a statewide needs assessments in 2020 that contain relevant data for each region, service area, and county, which provided much information related to developing a strong state plan.
+The draft state plan was provided to the CAAs in June, 2021, for distribution to all interested parties.
+Comments and feedback was solicited and the agencies were all invited to attend the public hearing on August 6, 2021.

-- 3.4b.
-Performance Management Adjustment: Describe how the state adjusted its State Plan development procedures under this State Plan, as compared to previous plans in order to: - 1) encourage eligible entity participation and - 2) ensure the State Plan reflects input from eligible entities?
+3.4b.
+Performance Management Adjustment: Describe how the state adjusted its State Plan development procedures under this State Plan, as compared to previous plans in order to:

+1) encourage eligible entity participation and

+2) ensure the State Plan reflects input from eligible entities?